beaudavenport/ai-storefront-generator/src/prompts/julia-child-kitchenware.md

 name: Julia Child's Kitchenware
 author: Beau Davenport
 github: beaudavenport
+tagline: A paragraph from one of Julia Child's cookbooks.
 ---

 Theoretically a good cook should be able to perform under any cir-